Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/SIEM-SOAR/README.md

 Security Orchestration, Automation, and Response (SOAR)
 - Well, basically what a SOAR system does is it integrates with the SIEM, and it provides an automated response
-- We can use a combination of playbooks and run books that help us to automate that response process, And it streamlines our response process.
+- We can use a combination of playbooks and run plays that help us to automate that response process, And it streamlines our response process.
 # How do they work?
-- These are typically used in conjunction with a SEIM.
+- These are typically used in conjunction with a SIEM.
 Bringing that SIEM to the next level, so you don't have to rely on just the manual process, especially when you have tens of thousands of events that could happen.
 You can add one of those running playbooks to it, you can automate the process and then you get that faster streamline response.

 Security orchestration, automation, and response (SOAR)